ngeor/kamino/README.md

 ## Usage

-The artifactId is archetype-quickstart-jdk8 and the groupId is ngeor.archetype-quickstart-jdk8
+The artifactId is `archetype-quickstart-jdk8` and the groupId is `ngeor.archetypes`.

 To create a new app based on it:

 ```
 mvn archetype:generate -DgroupId=com.mycompany.myapp \
     -DartifactId=myapp \
-    -DarchetypeGroupId=ngeor.archetype-quickstart-jdk8 \
+    -DarchetypeGroupId=ngeor.archetypes \
     -DarchetypeArtifactId=archetype-quickstart-jdk8 \
     -DarchetypeVersion=1.0.0 \
     -DinteractiveMode=false